 Glossary of Production Terms

-There are many job descriptions on any film project.
-As a community representative, you're most likely to come into contact with the ones listed below.
-For a comprehensive list, see the Internet Movie Database Glossary
+There are many job descriptions on any film project and as community representative, you are most likely to encounter the ones listed below.
+A comprehensive list is available on Media-Match.com.

-Casting Director - Responsible for hiring the actors and extras for the film.
+Casting Director – Hires the actors and extras for the film.

 Craft Services – On-set snacks and beverages for the cast and crew.
 Separate from catering, which provides full meals.